TomisinJ/tomisinj/README.md

 - Cameraman for FuseTV Media Society

 **A & AS Levels**
-- Mathematics, Psychology, Biology & Chemistry
+- Mathematics, Psychology, Biology and Chemistry

 **GCSEs**
 - 11 A* - A including Mathematics and English, 1 B